-CleanMyMac X, though routinely updated (now version 4.11.0) and well cared for by its developer, MacPaw, still seems to be in danger of having run into the latter category.
+CleanMyMac X is routinely updated (in November 2022 version 4.12 brought Ventura support, and a February 2023 update added the ability to remove Xcode images and a battery drain alert) and well cared for by its developer, MacPaw, but it does seem to be in danger of trying to do too much.
 The catch-all utility offers an assortment of modules with its core focus centered around identifying and cleaning out gigabytes upon gigabytes of unused system garbage.
 The modules are Smart Scan, System Junk, Mail Attachments, Trash Bins, Malware Removal, Privacy, Optimization, Maintenance, Uninstaller, Updater, Extensions, Space Lens, Large & Old Files, and Shredder.

-As with previous versions, a handy Menu Bar item provides useful information, such as drive capacities, CPU speeds, system temperature, system load, and network activity readouts.
+CleanMyMac X gained a handy Menu Bar item in version 4.11 that provides useful information, such as drive capacities, CPU speeds, system temperature, system load, and network activity readouts.
 This has received a substantial update in the new version, and additional information such as your laptop’s battery, temperature, and health, your hard drive’s capacity and overall health, your free RAM capacity, and your CPU load and hardware temperature are on hand and readily accessible.
 Some nice tie-ins have been made with CleanMyMac X’s Space Lens feature, and it’s easy to see what’s gobbling up the most space on your Mac’s hard drive.
 The features are well-integrated.

 The modules themselves generally live up to their purpose, and it’s handy to be able to do a general search for data that’s consuming large parts of your hard drive as well as drill down and enable or disable specific system-level extensions as needed.
 CleanMyMac X still runs a handy set of maintenance scripts, such as clearing the DNS cache and repairing file permissions, which help to keep things in order.